frankramirezsoto/To-Do-List/README.md

 ## Features

-- **Basic Arithmetic Operations**: Perform addition, subtraction, multiplication, and division.
+- **Basic To-Do List CRUD**: Create, remove, update and modify list items.
 - **Responsive Design**: The calculator is fully responsive and works seamlessly on different screen sizes.
 - **Clean UI**: A modern and user-friendly interface designed with Tailwind CSS.
 - **Keyboard Support**: Users can input numbers and operators using their keyboard.